Star-Tree/Star-Tree/README.md

 # Skills:

 * ## HTML / CSS
-  #### Experience in using Flexbox model and making simple animation.
+  #### Experience in using Flexbox model, pug and making simple animation.
   #### Experience in using CSS preprocessor, SCSS. (used @import Integrate SCSS , used @mixin for custom templates, used @mixin, @content for custom RWD grid)
   #### Experience in using RWD(Responsive Web Design) for developing responsive web pages.
   #### Experience in using mockups (Sketch, Figma, Adobe XD) and designing Wireframe for CSS layout.